masyl/cook/doc/roadmap.md

 ## Next up

+- Generate documentation also in Markdown
+- Generate a TOC for documentation for HTML
+- Generate a TOC for documentation for GitHub Markdow

 ## Backlog
 - [HIGH] helpers: builtin functions to simplify the use of funex syntax (comparisons, math, string operations, collections, yelders)
 - [HIGH] A "safe" filter for escaping html and attributes against XSS